Table of Contents

 - Pushyanuga Churna is prescribed.
 Or

-- Bark powder is prescribed in dose of half teaspoon.
+- Bark powder is prescribed in a dose of half teaspoon.

 - Flower extract is highly recommended for leucorrhoea and ovarian diseases.